-The municipal market can be adversely affected by tax, legislative, or political changes and the financial condition of the issuers of municipal securities.
+The municipal market can be adversely affected by tax, legislative, or political changes, and by the financial condition of the issuers of municipal securities.
 Investing in municipal bonds for the purpose of generating tax-exempt income may not be appropriate for investors in all tax brackets or for all account types.
-Tax laws are subject to change and the preferential tax treatment of municipal bond interest income may be revoked or phased out for investors at certain income levels.
-You should consult your tax adviser regarding your specific situation.
+Tax laws are subject to change, and the preferential tax treatment of municipal bond interest income may be revoked or phased out for investors at certain income levels.
+You should consult your tax advisor regarding your specific situation.

 Foreign securities are subject to interest rate, currency exchange rate, economic, and political risks, all of which are magnified in emerging markets.

 Lower-quality debt securities generally offer higher yields, but also involve greater risk of default or price changes due to potential changes in the credit quality of the issuer.